webdavis/100-days-of-code/log.md

 > This is the **Open／Closed Principle (OCP)** in action!
 We don't have to change the view
 > controller to extend it's behavior.

+## Day 4: January 15, 2025

+### Today's Progress

+1. Reviewed a particularly difficult topic on using generics to map `Swift.Error` types to domain-specific typed errors.
+Going to have to come up with a decent spike to drive this one home in my brain.
+1. Did some research on when to write _more_ end-to-end tests.

+### When to Write More End-To-End Tests

+The less we trust a counterpart (e.g., APIs, remote servers, databases, file systems, etc.), the more we should rely on end-to-end tests to increase confidence and reduce risks.

+**How do rely more on end-to-end tests?** Simply put, by writing more of them.

+For example, let's say our app relies on a remote API service (like a Weather API), and the service owners introduce breaking changes in their next update and fail to warn us.

+Full stop, if this is the case, then we should be looking for a new API.
+If our app is designed to be composable, replacing the API shouldn't be too difficult.

+However, if replacing the API isn't possible, then we can mitigate this issue by adding more end-to-end tests.

+### What are End-to-End Tests?

+These are tests that check our system against other services, like remote APIs.
+In end-to-end tests we hit the database and the real services that our app uses.

+End-to-end tests verify our app against external services, such as remote APIs, databases, or file systems.
+These tests interact with real counterparts to ensure the app behaves as expected in a production-like environment.

+For example, we make a real network request to that Weather API using a real instance of `URLSession` and then check that the weather data returned by the API maps onto our model objects exactly how we expect them to.